getnikola/nikola/docs/manual.rst

 customize it there (you could switch to another lightbox instead of baguetteBox, change its settings, change the layout, etc.).

+Images in galleries may be provided with captions and given a specific ordering, by creating a file in the gallery directory called metadata.yml.
+This YAML file should contain a 'name' field for each image in the gallery, and (if desired) either or both of 'caption' and 'order'.

 Images to be used in normal posts can be placed in the ``images`` folder.
 These images will be processed and have thumbnails created just as for galleries, but will then be copied directly to the corresponding path in the ``output`` directory, so you